jvachier/Sentiment_Analysis/app/README.md

    - Ensure the sentiment analysis inference model is available at the path defined in `ModelPaths.INFERENCE_MODEL.value`.

 5. **Dependencies**:
-   - Install all project dependencies using Poetry:
+   - Install all project dependencies using uv:
      ```bash
-     poetry install
+     uv sync
      ```

 ## How to Run